 What Makes Child Support Unique In Illinois

 Many divorcing and separating parents have questions about their expected child support payments.
 These support agreements can use many factors and a complex formula to determine the total payment.
-The attorneys at Reich, Jumbeck, Stole & Reeb, understand that stress that these payments can cause for parents so we created this page to explain what determines Illinois child support payments.
+The attorneys at Reich, Jumbeck, Stole & Reeb, LLP, understand that stress that these payments can cause for parents so we created this page to explain what determines Illinois child support payments.

 The Factors Used To Determine Child Support Payment Amounts

 Illinois child support payments use strict guidelines when determining the total amount.
 The court takes into account the net income of both parents and the life circumstances of both the parents and children to calculate payments.
 A family court judge will generally follow the Illinois child support guidelines unless extraordinary circumstances, such as a life or death medical expense, present themselves.

 The Illinois family court uses many factors when determining child support payments, including:

 - The income and financial resources of both parents

 - Other child support payments that a parent pays